Course description

 This course explores ways of describing and understanding the forms and consequences of urban multilingualism, focusing on major cities in Europe (e.g. London, Barcelona, Paris) and around the world (e.g. Melbourne, Singapore, Kolkata, Toronto).
 Students will learn how to investigate ways in which different patterns of language use impact on life in the contemporary city and reflect on multilingual cities they are familiar with as well as the case of Venice, a city in which both global, immigrant and local languages coexist.

-The course will introduce a number of inter-related themes, including some or all of the following: linguistic demography, historic multilingualism, immigration and new multilingualism, globalisation and international languages, official city language policies (how civic authorities and institutions try to regulate and/or promote the status and use of different languages), face to face language practices (how different multilingual speakers interact and make use of their linguistic repertoires), mediated language practices (how different linguistic resources are used to transcend local spaces, e.g. through multilingual poster advertising and broadcasting), language, place and space (how linguistic practices contribute to the social constitution of space in the city), linguistic landscapes (the presence of languages in the physical fabric of the city), speakers’ language attitudes (how experiences with language and individual agencies contribute to use of languages in the city), non-mobile speakers who stay their entire lives in their cities, speakers who functionally ‘play’ with languages and use them as commodities (e.g. business owners or workers in the tourism industry in Venice).
+The module will introduce a number of inter-related themes, including some or all of the following: linguistic demography, historic multilingualism, cultural heritage, immigration and new multilingualism, globalisation and international languages, official city language policies (how civic authorities and institutions try to regulate and/or promote the status and use of different languages), face to face language practices (how different multilingual speakers interact and make use of their linguistic repertoires), mediated language practices (how different linguistic resources are used to transcend local spaces and express multiple identities, e.g. through multilingual poster advertising and broadcasting), language, place and space (how linguistic practices contribute to the social constitution of space in the city), linguistic landscapes (the presence of languages in the physical fabric of the city), speakers’ language attitudes (how experiences with language and individual agencies contribute to use of languages in the city), non-mobile speakers who stay their entire lives in their cities, speakers who functionally ‘play’ with languages and use them as commodities (e.g. business owners or workers in the tourism industry in Venice).

 Learning outcomes